cksystemsteaching/selfie/README.md

 - - - - - - -
 1 test(s) executed
 ```
-Congrats, you have just passed your first `littlemonster` test!

 # Expected value format
 The expected format to specify test headers is the following: